S. B. Divya

 S. B. Divya is the pen name of Divya Srinivasan Breed, who writes speculative fiction.
 She is also an engineer and was the co-editor for Escape Pod, along with Mur Lafferty, through April 8, 2022.

 Her debut novella, Runtime, published by Tor.com, was nominated for the 2016 Nebula Award for Best Novella.
 It was also optioned for film and television adaptation for Escape Artists.
 The indie game Rogue Wizards, released by Spellbound Studios, features her writing.

-Her debut novel, Machinehood, is published by Saga Press, and her short story collection, Contingency Plans for the Apocalypse and Other Possible Situations, is published by Hachette India.
+Her debut novel, Machinehood, was published in 2021 by Saga Press, and received both high praise, with one reviewer describing it as upgrading Asimov's laws of robotics, but also criticism for not going far enough in its exploration of ideas.
+Divya's second full-length novel, Meru, was published in 2023, and has been described both as surprisingly optimistic about the fate of humanity and as an epic sci-fi in a unique world.
+Her short story collection, Contingency Plans for the Apocalypse and Other Possible Situations, is published by Hachette India.

 Personal life

 Born in Pondicherry, India, as Divya, her given name, S.B.
 Divya immigrated to the United States with her parents when she was five.
 Her father was a professor of business administration and her mother was a software engineer.
 The S in her pen name stands for her patronym, Srinivasan, and the B stands for Breed, her husband's surname.

 Divya holds a BS degree from California Institute of Technology (Caltech) with a major in Computation and Neural Systems, and an M.Eng. in Signal Processing from the University of California, San Diego.
 Her interests and hobbies include hiking, snowboarding, scuba diving, mountain biking, oil painting, and reading.
 She has been a disc jockey and is eclectic in her musical tastes.